 People are often confused about the difference between identity management and access management.
 Even though they sound similar, both of these terms depict different levels of cybersecurity.

 To put it simply, with identity management, you manage the attributes of a user.
-While with access management, you manage access allowed to a user based on his/her attributes.
+While with access management, you manage access allowed to a user based on their attributes.
 Or, identity management is when you authenticate users, and access management is when you authorize users.

-People often use authentication and authorization interchangeably too, but the truth is that they serve completely different purposes.
+People often use authentication and authorization interchangeably too, but the truth is that they serve entirely different purposes.
 Authentication is simply the process of telling ‘who’ you are.
 And it takes place when a person logs in through a login portal.
 At the same time, authorization is when a person is authorized to access a certain resource.

 Let’s look at what both these terms mean.